This post was originally published on Aug. 14, 2019, and was updated on March 26, 2021.

 Growth and sustainability

 Domain authority is hard to increase because it depends on so many factors, but once you start increasing it, it’s relatively easy to preserve that momentum.
-Over time, your domain authority will get higher and higher, boosting your relevance almost permanently.
+Over time, your domain authority will get higher and higher, boosting your site’s visibility in search results almost permanently

 Short of following black-hat SEO tactics, there are few ways to decrease your domain authority, so you’ll likely continue reaping the benefits of your domain authority investments for years to come.